 A. In general, all applications should be submitted before the end of March of the year of entry.
-For example, if a student was hoping to begin at FIS in September of 2015, their application should be received before April 1, 2015.
+For example, if a student was hoping to begin at FIS in September at the start of the new session, their application should be received before April 1st.
 It is highly recommended to apply earlier, but there are concessions for later applications.

 Q. Is there a preference in screening applications?

 A. Pupils who have attended the Funtaj International Primary School will have first preference for places in the Secondary School.

 Q. Are the teachers qualified and do they have university degrees?

 A. Yes.
 All of our teaching faculty have university degrees and all hold teaching qualifications.
 Also, all subjects from JSS1 are taught by subject specialists.

 Q. How many students are in a class FIS?